gridsome/gridsome.org/docs/layouts.md

 # Layouts

-Layout components are used to wrap pages and templates.
+Layout components are used to wrap pages.
 Layouts should contain components like headers, footers or sidebars that will be used across the site.

 Layouts are _just_  **.vue components** located in `src/layouts` and need to be [declared as a global](#make-a-layout-global) component or imported per page to be used.

-> Having layouts imported as normal Vue Components, and not declared as an option for the component like for example **Nuxt.js** does, is to make it possible to pass **props** and **slots** to layouts.
-This makes layouts components very flexible.

 **Every layout requires a `<slot />` component.** This is where the content coming from pages and templates will be inserted.
 Layouts can have [multiple slots](#multiple-content-slots).